-The “Unicist Think Tanks” are R&D groups to develop and implement technologies in businesses.
+The “Unicist K-Groups” are groups to develop and implement technologies in businesses.
 They are a participative way to develop solutions with sponsors and clients using the unicist technologies developed at The Unicist Research Institute.
 They became possible due to the integration of systemic methods, fundamental analysis and the use of objects.

 The Unicist System for Conceptual Design provides the concepts of the business functions and their fundamentals to develop the conceptual design of business processes.